djagerif/comfort2mqtt/DOCS.md

 [koochyrat]: https://github.com/koochyrat/comfort2

-This implementation does not do auto discovery.
+This implementation does not do auto configuration.
 Objects need to be manually configured in Home Assistant.

 The following objects are currently supported: